 In line with government policy, we do not authorise leave of absence for family holidays during term time.
 If you take your child out of school for a holiday, you risk the local authority issuing a penalty notice or pursuing a prosecution.
 Please fill in the leave of absence form if you are planning to take a leave of absence for any reason during the school term.

 Children who are persistently late for school can find it hard to settle into class routines and disrupt the learning of other children.
 We encourage all children to arrive at 8.45am, registration is 9am, please work with us to give your child the best start to their school day by ensuring that they arrive on time.
 The parents of children who are persistently late for school will be sent a letter informing them of this unacceptable situation.
-Persistent offenders will be referred to the Educational Welfare Officer.
+Persistent offenders will be referred to the Educational Welfare Officer and will risk being fined.

 If a child's attendance is below 90% they are classed as a persistent absentee regardless of the reasons for absence.
 Where attendance is a concern, parents are informed by letter.
 A meeting may be arranged in school to help understand the reasons for absence.
+We will also fine if your child is persistently absent.
 The School Nursing team may also get involved to support a child's health needs in order to improve their attendance.